johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/Flying the Traffic Pattern.md

 	2. Lack of situation awareness or awareness of other traffic
 	3. Improper radio usage, forgetting radio calls at non-towered airports

+### Completion Standards
-### Completion StandardsClient must demonstrate proficiency at planning and flying pattern approaches and departures, at towered and non-towered airports, complying with AIM recommended procedures, maintaining awareness of and proper spacing from other aircraft.
+Client must demonstrate proficiency at planning and flying pattern approaches and departures, at towered and non-towered airports, complying with AIM recommended procedures, maintaining awareness of and proper spacing from other aircraft.
 Maintain traffic pattern altitude &plusmn;100 feet, and airspeed &plusmn;10 knots (or mph).

-**Required Homework:**
+### Required Homework

 - [ ] Memorize power settings/airspeeds for pattern #TODO add these for C152/C172/PA28/DA40

-**Recommended Homework:**
+### Recommended Homework
 - [ ] Chair fly traffic pattern entry

 *Return to [[~ PPL Lesson Plan Outline|Table of Contents]]^*